MissVeronica/um-visitors/README.md

 3. Visitors - Member Directory Form - Create a Member Directory Form for display of User Profile Visitors.
 4. Visits - Member Directory Form - Create a Member Directory Form for display of User Profile Visits.
 5. Display days ago in Members Directory - If not selected WP date format will be used.
-6. Summary counters before the Directory - If not selected counters will use "today/week/month/total" otherwise "last days".
+6. Summary of User counters before the Directory - If not selected User counters will use "today/week/month/total" format otherwise "last days" format.
-7. Number of counters for "last days" - Enter the number of days for User counters display.
+7. Number of User counters for "last days" format - Enter the number of days for User counters display.
 8. WP All Users columns - Select the sortable columns for Plugin's UM Predefined fields in WP All Users page.

 ## UM Settings -> Appearance -> Profile Menu